PredictLand/PL-TEC-PLPipes/README.md

-Alternatively you can modify your project main script to append the`src` directory to the module search path so that you don't need to set `PYTHONPATH` by hand everytime you start a new session.
+Alternatively you can modify your project main script to append the`src` directory to the module search path so that you don't need to set `PYTHONPATH` by hand every time you start a new session.

 For instance: